gattusailakshmi29/To-do-list/README.md

-# To-do-list
+# To-do-List
-It is a simple todo List App
+It is a To Do List App